suzumiyakaede/Office-Tool-docs/docs/activate/README.md

 Office Tools Plus has integrated default keys for the retail licenses, and GVLK for the volume licenses.
 As a result, you can use KMS to activate your Office just after you installed the volume license without additionally installing GVLK.

-When you are installig a license, the original licenses will NOT be covered, the licenses will coexist.
+When you are installing a license, the original licenses will NOT be covered, the licenses will coexist.

 ### Install other licenses